jh3nd3rs0n/jargyle/README.md

 Also the configuration file can be supplemented with command line options and/or combined with multiple configuration files.

-### 3.6.
-Managing SOCKS5 Users (for Username/Password Authentication)
+### 3. 6.
+Managing SOCKS5 Users (for Username Password Authentication)

 You can manage SOCKS5 users stored in an XML file called a users file.
-A users file can be used for [username/password authentication](#372-using-usernamepassword-authentication).
+A users file can be used for [username password authentication](#3-7-2-using-username-password-authentication).

-#### 3.6.1.
-Creating a Users File
+#### 3. 6.
+1. Creating a Users File

 To create a users file, you would run the following command: